meaneych/ChrisMeaneyBiostatsPortfolio/_posts/2022-02-28-transformer_deid.md

 A more rigorous description of our study/experiment is provided in this Arxiv pre-print, available [here](../files/2022_02_TransformerDEID_i2b2_2014_MeaneyHakimpourKaliaMoineddin_ArxivSubmit.pdf).

-As future work, we would like to apply these model classes to primary care clinical text data available from our instution (DFCM/UTOPIAN).
+As future work, we would like to apply these fine-tuned transformer models to primary care clinical text data available from our instution (DFCM/UTOPIAN).
+It would be interesting to see how they perform in the presence of domain/distributional-shift.